 Note that whether something is classified as a common property resource or a public good may depend on how heavily it is being used.
 A national park that is sparsely visited may be considered a public good if each additional visitor doesn't reduce the quality of the experience for others.
-But if the park gets quite crowded and each additional visitor reduces the quality of experience for others, then it would be considered a common property resource.
-We will now explore insights from economics about the management of common property resources and public goods.
+But if the park gets quite crowded and each additional visitor reduces the quality of the experience for others, then it would be considered a common property resource.